I answer 3 listener Q’s about MTT Leak filtering in PT4, tracking LIVE players and ranging an opponent when we hit TPTK on a scary mono board.

-- Americas Cardroom – Software allowed; lots of cash action; 27% Rakeback through the banner above and use offer code SPSPOD.
-SNG’s are almost nil, but lots of regular speed MTT’s.
+- Americas Cardroom – Software allowed; lots of cash action; get 27% Rakeback with code SPSPOD; SNG's are almost nil, but lots of regular speed MTT's.

 - Carbon – Software allowed; lots of MTT's and SNG's running; cash game action is a little slower than ACR; no rakeback, but the offer reload bonuses

-- Bovada – Software allowed but anonymous play (like playing LIVE vs unknowns); very soft fields in all forms of the game; cash/MTT and SNG.
+- Ignition/Bovada – Software allowed but anonymous play (like playing LIVE vs unknowns); very soft fields in all forms of the game; cash/MTT and SNG.

 - For LIVE MTT tracking, I use Evernote like a notepad to track my reads on opponents.
 I list seat numbers and names if I know them.
 I'll note things like player type and specific actions like “UTG OL QQ, slowplayed top set ft shove river”.

 Good morning, do you happen to know of any more usefully tricks on creating filters in pt4.
 I play tournaments, so I'm trying to filter out hands that can help find leaks in my game.
 I have over 40000 hands and I'm willing to review each one, but it would be nice to filter it down.
 Also, I've been trying find questions to ask my self during hand reviews if you have any that be nice too.
 Thank you, Jaime

 - When running MTT leak filters, you want to look at your overall numbers for the relevant stats, and you want to look at them by position as well.
 You're looking for inconsistencies in frequencies, like a Flop Cbet of 75% then a big drop-off to 35% on the turn.